 Project: A Simple Stairway to, Well, Trouble

-A Case Study Account of an Actual Simple Project
+A Case Study of an Actual Simple Project - Part 1

 In some Canadian towns it is quite common for public-spirited, and often elderly, people to help the environment by sequestering pockets of unused and otherwise weed growing public land for purposes of growing local food and flowers.
 Mostly, the responsible individuals keep the products of their labors for themselves of course, but not always.
 This practice is very evident in a stretch of ex-railway land running south of Vancouver, close to where I used to live.
 In summer, these initiatives make the adjacent tracks for dog-walking, jogging and cycling, most interesting and attractive.

 Something similar is evident not all that far from where I now live, just North of Toronto.
 However, apparently such progressive public participatory practices can be hazardous, and raise the ire of local officialdom.
 Here's a case in point.
 Part of a local city park was assigned to locals for growing vegetables and the like, and very productive that area seems to be.
 But unfortunately, a more convenient and commonly used access is off to one corner down a rather steep bank.